abhijitt/Youtube-Music-Request-Portal/README.md

 The python script is run on the computer of the person on whose laptop the speakers are connected.
 It will run continuously in a terminal session and watch for the playlist.txt file.
 All Youtube URLs will be opened one after the other (the duration field is used to decide when to open the next video + a buffer is added).
 <br>
 <h2>How to get it to work-</h2>
+Host the PHP file and the "playlist.txt" file on a web server.
 Configure the address of the "playlist.txt" file in the python script to the URL you have hosted it on.
+Execute the python script on terminal.
 The "playlist.txt" file needs to be given 766 / 777 permissions.
 <br>
 <h2>Next up-</h2>
 -Add CSS<br>